 The financial statements report information about the Authority using full accrual accounting as utilized by similar government activities.
-The financial statements include a statement of net assets; a statement of revenue, expenses, and changes in net assets; a statement of cash flows; notes to the financial statements, and supplementary information schedules.
+The financial statements include a statement of net position; a statement of revenue, expenses, and changes in net position; a statement of cash flows; notes to the financial statements, and supplementary information schedules.

-The statement of net assets presents the financial position of the Authority on a full accrual basis.
-The statement of net assets presents information on all of the Authority's assets and liabilities, with the difference reported as net assets.
-Over time, increases and decreases in net assets is one indicator of whether the financial position of the Authority is improving or deteriorating.
+The statement of net position presents the financial position of the Authority on a full accrual basis.
+The statement of net position presents information on all of the Authority's assets and liabilities, with the difference reported as net position.
+There are no deferred inflows or outflows.
+Over time, increases and decreases in net position is one indicator of whether the financial position of the Authority is improving or deteriorating.

-While the statement of net assets provides information about the nature and amount of resources and obligations at year-end, the statement of revenue, expenses, and changes in net assets presents the results of the business activities over the course of the year and information as to how the net assets changed during the year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the related cash flows.
+While the statement of net position provides information about the nature and amount of resources and obligations at year-end, the statement of revenue, expenses, and changes in net position presents the results of the authority's activities over the course of the year and information as to how the net position changed during the year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the related cash flows.
 This statement also provides certain information about the Authority's recovery of its costs.
 Rate setting policies use different methods of cost recovery not fully provided for by generally accepted accounting principles.
 The primary objectives of the rate model are to improve equity among customer classes and ensure that capital costs are allocated on the basis of long-term requirements, ensuring that growth pays for growth.